miohtama/opsec/source/team/index.rst

 Team security
 ===========================================

-Ensure the integrity of team personal accounts and devices.
-This chapter discusses how to protect team interperson communications, devices and authorization keys so that they are unlikely to be compromised.
-This involves key management best practices, cyberhygiene and limiting the scope of the data in a potential leak.
+This chapter discusses how to guarantee the safety and integrity of team members, credentials, devices, tools and software.

 Background
 ==========

+Instead of trying to exploit the service directly, the adversaries may go after team members, managers and partners working on the project.
+The project should aim to protect team communications, devices and authorization keys so that they are unlikely to get compromised.
+This involves following basic IT security practices, cyberhygiene, key management and limiting the impact of potentially leaked data.

-The physical security, like door access keys or security cameras, is de-emphasized because these security aspects rarely longer reflect the reality of a mobile contemporary worker.
+The physical security, like door access keys or security cameras, is de-emphasized because these security aspects rarely reflect the reality of a mobile contemporary worker.
 Regardless of the broken physical security, the service should stay intact and uncompromised.